CSCfi/csc-user-guide/docs/cloud/rahti/usage/cli.md

 docker login -p $(oc sa get-token pusher) -u unused docker-registry.rahti.csc.fi
 ```

+This service account token, the one you get with `oc sa get-token pusher` does not expire.

 Once you login, it is possible to use the client docker to `pull` and `push` from Rahti's registry.

 ## CLI cheat sheet